European College of Sport Science

 The European College of Sport Science (ECSS) is a non-profit organisation dedicated to the promotion and application of multi-, and interdisciplinary science in sport, exercise, physical activity, and health.
 It was founded in 1995 in Nice, France.
 Currently, the ECSS office is based in Cologne, Germany.

 The ECSS cooperation with corresponding non-European associations and sport scientists.

 Membership

 The ECSS offers individual membership.
-It holds an annual congresses and members include, among others, researcher, academics, scientists, lecturers, coaches and physiotherapists from all areas of sport science, such as Biomechanics & Motor control, Physiology & Nutrition, Psychology, Social Sciences & Humanities, Sports & Exercise Medicine and Health, Applied Sports Science and many more.
+It holds an annual congress and members include, among others, researchers, academics, scientists, lecturers, coaches and physiotherapists from all areas of sport science, such as Applied Sport Science, Biomechanics & Motor control, Physiology & Nutrition, Psychology, Social Sciences & Humanities and Sport & Exercise Medicine and Health.

 Structure

-As a non-profit organization, the association has a charter, which gives detailed information on the name, domicile, status, purpose, tasks and more.
+As a non-profit organisation, the association has a charter, which gives detailed information on the name, domicile, status, purpose, tasks and more.
 Executive bodies, which perform their tasks on an honorary basis, are the General Assembly, the Executive Board (which elects and appoints the President), the President and the Directorate.
-The current President is Alexander Ferrauti.
+The current President is Janice Thompson.